Air

 class Page

-Page does Component in order to support multiple page instances with distinct content and attributes.
+Page does Component to do multiple instances with distinct content and attrs

 has Int $.REFRESH